Huntington's disease: Cellular changes

 Several pathways by which mHtt may cause cell death have been identified.
 These include effects on chaperone proteins, which help fold proteins and remove misfolded ones; interactions with caspases, which play a role in the process of removing cells; the toxic effects of glutamine on nerve cells; impairment of energy production within cells; and effects on the expression of genes.

 Mutant huntingtin protein has been found to play a key role in mitochondrial dysfunction.
 The impairment of mitochondrial electron transport can result in higher levels of oxidative stress and release of reactive oxygen species.

 Glutamine is known to be excitotoxic when present in large amounts, that can cause damage to numerous cellular structures.
 Excessive glutamine is not found in HD, but the interactions of the altered huntingtin protein with numerous proteins in neurons lead to an increased vulnerability to glutamine.
 The increased vulnerability is thought to result in excitotoxic effects from normal glutamine levels.

+A somatic expansion of CAG repeats is involved in the progression of the disease.
+Over decades, the HTT gene first sees its CAG repeats expand to about 80 copies: the 35+ CAG locus causes additional slippage errors that expand the repeat.
+Then the process accelerates, reaching 150 copies within years.
+There is no significant toxic effect on the cell until 150 copies, at which point a large number of genes become progressively dysregulated.
+Over months, the medium spiny neuron slowly loses its cell identity until cell death pathways are activated.